 What is Corked Wine?

-The chemical compound is almost always exposed to the wine via the cork.
-It occurs when TCA comes in contact with chlorine, which is sometimes used as a by-product is cleaning products at wineries.
-While many modern-day wineries have chosen to forgo products that may affect the wine, about 1 in every 5 bottles is corked.
+The chemical compound is almost always introduced to the wine via the cork.
+This occurs when TCA comes in contact with chlorine, which is sometimes used as a by-product in cleaning products at wineries.
+Though many modern-day wineries choose to forgo products which may affect the wine.
+Nevertheless, about 1 in every 5 bottles is corked.

 In the mood for great wine yet?

 Take our quiz to discover the best wines from around the world matched to your taste.Take your wine style quiz